ITRS-Group/cordial/tools/geneos/USAGE.md

 san       hdci-ecr1adh01a      localhost  1028     []           peter  peter  2023-11-15T11:31:06Z  netprobe/active_prod:6.5.0  /opt/geneos/netprobe/sans/hdci-ecr1adh01a
 ```

-> 💡 You can also choose to have this information in CSV or JSON formats, for further processing.
-Use the `--help` or `-h` flag to any command to see the options available.
+> 💡 As for the `list` command, you can also change this output to CSV or JSON formats, for further processing.

 The output looks similar to the `list` / `ls` command but with some important differences.
 Notably the `Ports` column contains the actual TCP ports the running process is listening on and these might not be the same as those that may be configured - knowing this can be important in some situations.

-The first three - `Type`, `Name` and `Host` - and last two columns - `Version` and `Home` have the same meaning, but then we also have:
+The first three - `Type`, `Name` and `Host` - and last two columns - `Version` and `Home` have the same meaning, but then there are these additional columns:

 | Column | Descriptions |
 |--------|--------------|